Garbage & Recycling

 Medicine

-· North Royalton Police Department lobby has a secure dropbox (solids only).
+The North Royalton Police Department lobby has a secure Dropbox (solids only).

-· Dispose of in regular trash as follows: Remove or black-out personal information.
+Dispose of in regular trash as follows: Remove or black out personal information.
 Make it unusable by mixing pills with water and liquids with flour or table salt.
-Wrap blister packs in layers of strong tape and place in a non-transparent container such as a margarine bowl.
+Wrap blister packs in layers of strong tape and place them in a non-transparent container such as a margarine bowl.

 Metal & tin cans (soup/vegetable cans, beverage cans)

-Empty & Rinse - Keep them loose – there is no need to bag them.
-Can be co-mingled with plastic and glass recyclables.
+Empty & Rinse - Keep them loose; bagging them is unnecessary.
+It can be co-mingled with plastic and glass recyclables.

 Metal items (garage door openers, file cabinets, treadmills, air conditioners, etc.)